aimeudoxie/Hoop_app/Hoop_App/README.md

 Follow the instructions to launch the app on your preferred platform (iOS, Android, or Web).

 That's it!
-You've successfully installed the Hoop Parking App and can now start developing or using it.
+You've successfully installed the Hoop Parking App and can now start using it.

-If you Want to use our app , download the "Hoop" app from Appstore or Playstore.